imanghafoori1/laravel-microscope/README.md

 ```
 For `$c = $a + $b;` they act the same way, but for the second one `"<until>";` will not capture the whole closure and will stop as soon as it reaches `$a++;` and that is a problem.

-But if you define your pattern as: `'<var> = <statement>'` it would be smart enough to capture the correct semi-colon at the end of closure definition and whole close would be captured.
+But if you define your pattern as: `'<var> = <statement>'` it would be smart enough to capture the correct semicolon at the end of closure definition and whole close would be captured.

 <a name="capturing-global" ></a>
 :seven: **Capturing global function calls:**